btskinner/grm/flow/index.md

 An easy solution is to have students create new files for notes or homework, or rename the original files.
-The instructor can also include a blank student use directory (*e.g.*, `working`) in the main course repo that s/he promises not to use but instead is for the use of the students.
+The instructor can also include a blank student use directory (*e.g.*, `working`) in the main course repo that they promises not to use but instead is for the use of the students.